-On CBS, An Indicted R. Kelly Literally Screams His Innocence
+R. Kelly Taken Into Custody Over Unpaid Child Support

 "Y'all trying to kill me!" he screamed.
 "You're killing me, man!
 This thing's not about music.
 I'm trying to have a relationship with my kids, and I can't do it.
 Y'all just don't want to believe the truth!"

 Among Kelly's past accusers is his ex-wife, Andrea Kelly, who alleged physical abuse in a 2018 interview.
-Last month, multiple press outlets reported that according to court documents, Kelly currently owes more than $160,000 in unpaid child support from that relationship.
-In January, Kelly's estranged daughter, Buku Abi (whose birth name is Joann Kelly), posted a lengthy note on Instagram in which she called her father a "monster," and wrote: "My mother, siblings, and I would never condone, support or be apart [sic] of ANYTHING negative he has done and or continues to do in his life."
+Last month, multiple press outlets reported that according to court documents, Kelly owes more than $160,000 in unpaid child support from that relationship.
+In January, Kelly's estranged daughter, Buku Abi (whose birth name is Joann Kelly), posted a lengthy note on Instagram in which she called her father a "monster" and wrote: "My mother, siblings, and I would never condone, support or be apart [sic] of ANYTHING negative he has done and or continues to do in his life."

 In the course of speaking with King, Kelly made a startling new accusation.
-King broached the subject of two women who are currently living with him, 23-year-old Joycelyn Savage and 21-year-old Azriel Clary; the women's parents have claimed that their daughters are being held in an R. Kelly "cult," an allegation first made public in a 2017 Buzzfeed investigation.
+King broached the subject of two women who are currently living with him, 23-year-old Joycelyn Savage and 21-year-old Azriel Clary; the women's parents have claimed that their daughters are being held in an R. Kelly "cult," an allegation first made public in a 2017 BuzzFeed investigation.

 In the CBS interview on Wednesday, Kelly asked: "What kind of father, what kind of mother, will sell their daughter to a man?"
 He alleged that the two women's parents had approached Kelly when their daughters were teenagers, with hopes that Kelly would make their children into stars.
 He also intimated that the parents had received some kind of compensation from him.